Stubborn Carpet & Upholstery Stain Removal Tips

 From the utensils of kitchen counters to accessories in bedroom dressers, your home is open to a world of stains, marks, and mistakes from everyday life.
 But which stains are the most common problems, and how can you get rid of them?
-We decided to investigate by using Google to find out what Americans are searching for when it comes to cleaning up their home, as well as some of the at-home stain removal solutions you can use to wipe those stains away, clean up those carpets, and return your home to pristine condition.
+We investigated and found some popular at-home stain removal solutions you can use to wipe those stains away, clean up those carpets, and return your home to pristine condition.

 With olive oil as a staple in kitchens across the country, it’s all too common for a liberal splash to mark your stove or kitchen counter.
 It’s extremely important to deal with them before using any stained utensils or surfaces again.
 To reduce the risk of contamination when preparing food, use baking soda to absorb the worst of things and a mixture of dish soap, vinegar, and warm water to finish the stain off.

 Permanent markers made their way onto our list of top stains thanks to the chemicals that make their ink so persistent.

 - These pens contain glyceride, pyrrolidone, and resin that makes their marks waterproof.